by Karen Jones

 Now, you are ready with your DIY ink pad within a few minutes.
 Take your stamp head and carry on with your project.
 Also, always keep the box airtight after use.

-- Simply lay the pad on a flat surface and stamp on it with gentle and even pressure for a few seconds.
+Lay the pad on a flat surface and stamp on it with gentle and even pressure for a few seconds.
 Then, pick the stamp and use it on any desired object.
-You should never put too much pressure on the stamp or the ink will submerge the stamp and ruin your project.
+You should never put too much pressure on the stamp, or the ink will submerge the stamp and ruin your project.

-- You must store your ink pads in a way that they don’t dry out quickly.
-For this always make sure you don’t leave the lid open or even partially open.
+It would help if you stored your ink pads so that they don’t dry out quickly.
+For this, always make sure you don’t leave the lid open or even partially open.
 Lastly, never keep it standing upright while storing.
 To go some extra mileage more with your ink pad, you can store them inside a zip-lock airbag to give them even airtight storage.

-- Yes, it is crucial to keep the lid side down.
-It helps to keep all the ink in the pad on top so that you get even and crisp stamps every time you use it.
+Yes, it is crucial to keep the lid side down.
+It helps keep all the ink in the pad on top to get even and crisp stamps every time you use it.

 So, this was it for the 5 best ink pads for stamping.
 Although the list was not too overwhelming, I have reviewed the most prominent five!
 The brands we have chosen are versatile in making ink pads, as this is what they are doing for years.
-I hope you were able to find your desired ink pad based on design, color selection, and pad size.
+I hope you could find your desired ink pad based on design, color selection, and pad size.